by Chris Woodford. Last updated: March 28, 2018.

 What do we use lead for?

 Photo: Much of the world's lead finds its way into vehicle (car and truck) batteries.
-In the United States, some 90 percent of all lead ends up in batteries like this.
-Around 94.1 million batteries like this were shipped in the United States during the first nine months of 2015 alone (up from 93.5 million for the same period the year before).
-[Source: US Geological Survey, Mineral Commodity Summaries, January 2016]
+In the United States, some 85 percent of all lead ends up in batteries like this.
+Around 83.6 million batteries like this were shipped in the United States during the first eight months of 2016 alone (a slight increase on the year before).
+[Source: US Geological Survey, Mineral Commodity Summaries, January 2017/2018.]

 Consider lead's useful properties and you can more or less predict what people will use it for: